-1. Evaluate the environmental and commercial impact of managerial decisions with reference to stakeholders, Corporate and Social Responsibility (CSR), Environmental Social and Governance (ESG) and Sustainability.

-2. Demonstrate the ability to set goals and take action relating to your development and future plans.

-3. Demonstrate use of the graduate attributes to explore complex challenges beyond the University
+- 1. Evaluate the environmental and commercial impact of managerial decisions with reference to stakeholders, Corporate and Social Responsibility (CSR), Environmental Social and Governance (ESG) and Sustainability. - 2.
+Demonstrate the ability to set goals and take action relating to your development and future plans. - 3.
+Demonstrate use of the graduate attributes to explore complex challenges beyond the University

-The use of Future Skills and Graduate Attributes through EG6026 Apply within the discipline context where at Level 6 which is to foster a bridge to the wider professional communities of practice for the student's subject discipline.
+The use of Future Skills and Graduate Attributes through CE4021 Navigate, EG5016 Explore and EG6026 Apply within the discipline context where at Level 4 these are linked to the Learning to Learn where students identify their learning targets from Induction to graduation; beyond the discipline at Level 5 which includes an inter-departmental team design project; beyond the university at Level 6 which is to foster a bridge to the wider professional communities of practice for the student's subject discipline.